Lost in Blue

-Lost in Blue (Survival Kids in Japan) is a series of survival video games published by Konami.
+Lost in Blue (Survival Kids in Japan) is a series of survival video games developed and published by Konami.
 They revolve around the main characters being castaways on a desert island and being forced to scavenge for survival.
 The series saw two Game Boy Color releases starting in 1999, only one of which was localized, before going on a five-year hiatus.
 It then saw several Nintendo DS installments, adopting a new localized name, Lost in Blue.
-Following the release of a Wii installment of the series, it went on indefinite hiatus.
+Following the release of a Wii installment of the series, it went on hiatus until the announcement of a new entry on Nintendo Switch 2.

 Games

 Survival Kids

 Survival Kids, known as Stranded Kids in Europe and Survival Kids: Kotou no Boukensha ("Adventurer of the Solitary Island") in Japan, is a Game Boy Color game developed by Konami that was released in 1999.
 At this point, the series did not yet have its localized title, Lost in Blue.

 Survival Kids 2: Escape the Twin Islands

 Survival Kids 2: Escape the Twin Islands (Survival Kids 2: Dasshutsu!
 Futago Shima in Japan) was released only in Japan on July 19, 2000, but received a fan translation into English on April 9, 2015.
 Like the original, it featured multiple endings, but also added multiple openings and Game Link Cable support.